 The Human Genome Project (HGP), led by the National Human Genome Research Institute (NHGRI) at NIH, was the world's largest, government sponsored, collaborative, biological project that led to the development of a reference sequence for the human genome.
 This effort benefitted both medical research and the practice of medicine worldwide, as it provided new insights into the genetic contributions to disease.

-This summit is a 5-year initiative (2016-2020) designed to help developing nations build and expand their knowledge base, infrastructure, systems, research efforts and technologies in human genetics and genomics.
+This Summit is a 5-year initiative (2016-2020) designed to help developing nations build and expand their knowledge base, infrastructure, systems, research efforts and technologies in human genetics and genomics.
 Increasing their access to these resources will help them build capacity in these areas and will help resource-poor countries address their public health challenges in genetic diseases.
 This will ultimately help build healthier nations worldwide.

 Advances in human genetics and genomic research now make it possible to prevent, diagnose and treat hundreds of inherited diseases and congenital birth defects, alleviating the burden these diseases have on individuals, their families and their nations.
 In addition, a growing number of strategies help manage these unanticipated conditions, providing for a better quality of life, while lessening the burden on local and national economies.

 Unfortunately, many countries do not have researchers and healthcare professionals trained in Medical Genetics and Genomic Medicine, available to address this burden.
 This results in unaddressed needs of the patients and their families, and an increase in the societal and economic burden.
 Compounding this burden is the fact that many of these countries lack training in genomic research and medicine in their graduate and medical school curricula, and thus will be unable to address this deficit in the foreseeable future.
-As a consequence, critical opportunities that can reduce the burden of disease in these nations, are missed.
+As a consequence, critical opportunities that can reduce the burden of disease and disability in these nations, are missed.

 In addition to providing an informed cadre of researchers and healthcare professionals within these nations, the program aims to encourage collaborations and networking capabilities between and within the participating nations.
 Such collaborations will establish a world-wide network of professionals that will provide healthcare services and pursue cutting edge research.